Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6750 1GB should theoretically be just a bit superior to the Radeon HD 4850 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6750 1GB should in theory be just a bit superior to the Radeon HD 4850 1GB in general. (explain)

-Texel RateThe Radeon HD 6750 1GB should be a small bit (more or less 4%) more effective at texture filtering than the Radeon HD 4850 1GB. (explain)
+Texel RateThe Radeon HD 6750 1GB will be a little bit (about 4%) faster with regards to texture filtering than the Radeon HD 4850 1GB. (explain)

-Pixel RateThe Radeon HD 6750 1GB should be a small bit (more or less 16%) more effective at full screen anti-aliasing than the Radeon HD 4850 1GB, and also will be able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon HD 6750 1GB is a little bit (approximately 16%) faster with regards to FSAA than the Radeon HD 4850 1GB, and also should be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison